viddoc/CSharpClass/README.md

 # CSharpProgramming
-Some projects created in my ITSE-1430 Intro to C# class at TCCD in Summer of 2023
+Some projects created in my ITSE-1430 Intro to C# class at Tarrant County College in Summer of 2023